Log In / Sign Up

 A preliminary notice is an early project notice that helps preserve your right to file a lien later.
 A mechanics lien is the actual legal claim recorded against the property if you remain unpaid.

-Why did I receive a California preliminary notice?
+Why did I receive a California preliminary 20-day notice?

 You received a California Preliminary Notice from a subcontractor, supplier, or other construction professional working on your property to inform you they have supplied labor or materials and may file a lien if unpaid, thereby preserving their legal right to payment.